 Try This Today:

-- Prioritize changes that are visible, like replacing items in your home with less toxic alternatives.
+- Prioritize visible changes, like replacing items in your home with less toxic alternatives.
 For example, use glass or bamboo dishware instead of plastic.

 5. Try an Inspiring Mantra

-We have this “inner story”, negative or positive, we tell ourselves: “I am loveable even with my imperfections” or “I have so much work, stress, and I need to get organized”.
+We have this "inner story," negative or positive.
+We tell ourselves: "I am loveable even with my imperfections" or "I have so much work, stress, and I need to get organized."
 Change the voice in your head, consciously.
 One of the only ways to combat that inner voice is by redirecting your thoughts and filling your mind with a slogan or mantra — one that appeals to your best possible self.
-Try “I am here”, “I am enough”, “I am okay”, or “I can do this”.
-Tapping is a technique based on some eastern acupuncture that involves EFT, emotional freedom technique where you literally tap on endpoints of meridian points of your body while saying a mantra.
+Try "I am here," "I am enough," "I am okay," or "I can do this."
+Tapping is a technique based on some eastern acupuncture that involves EFT, emotional freedom technique, where you literally tap on endpoints of meridian points of your body while saying a mantra.
 This helps retrain the brain and get you back into a parasympathetic state.
-It is basically a form of psychological acupuncture from Traditional Chinese Medicine and so powerful.
+It is a form of psychological acupuncture from Traditional Chinese Medicine and so powerful.
 Try this tapping meditation mantra replacing wording with a phrase that is right for you.